 In fact, the first verifiably historical persons in Genesis are the kings listed in the Genesis 4 and 5 king lists.
 Analysis of the Gen. 4 and 5 kinship reveals that the founder of the lines descending from Cain and Seth is not Adam, but Enoch.

 Sorting the historical from the legendary and the mythological

 Sometimes it isn't easy to sort the historical from legend or from myth.
 King Menes probably lived, but he is veiled in legend and myth to the degree that some believe that he was not historical.

 In the ancient world people didn't make sharp distinctions between mythological and historical.
 For example, the ancient Egyptians began their official history with a king named "Meni" or Menes.
 Menes was credited with founding the First dynasty of Egypt, around 3100 BC.
 He may have been an historical figure or he may be a mythical founder similar to Romulus and Remus for ancient Rome.
 We don't know, but that doesn't lessen the significance of his story or minimize the reality of founders of whole civilizations.

 The name Meni or Meri has associations with Noah.
-Mount Meri is likely the mountain where Noah's ark landed in the area of modern Kenya/Tanzania.
+Mount Meri is likely the mountain where Noah's ark landed, probably in the area of modern Kenya or Tanzania.